frantjc/forge/docs/github-actions.md

 > Local Actions cannot refer to files outside of the `action.yml`'s directory.

-For additional assistance with debugging, you can attach to the container running the Action to snoop around:
+For additional assistance with debugging, you can attach to the container running the Action to snoop around as in this [example](https://github.com/frantjc/forge/blob/main/testdata/actions/dockerfile/action.yml):

 ```sh
 forge use --attach ./testdata/actions/dockerfile